 In Plum Village tradition, mindfulness is the energy of being aware and awake to the present moment.
 It is a way of living, which brings peace and happiness to those who practice it.
 Through the practice of mindful breathing, we reunite our body and mind into harmony throughout the day: while sitting, walking, eating, working, enjoying a cup of tea, etc..
 Mindfulness practice should be pleasant and enjoyable.
 Effortlessness.
 No need to struggle.
 The practice should bring you joy, relaxation and peace.

-Breathe and Smile Mindbody Wellbeing Center is an independent social services organization established by Plum Village Foundation Hong Kong.
+Breathe and Smile Mindbody Wellbeing Center is a non-profit charitable social services organization established by Plum Village Foundation Hong Kong.
 We promote the art of mindful living and art of healing by integrating professional and clinical services with the mindfulness practice of Plum Village tradition.
 We adopt an approach called “Mindfulness Born Peace and Happiness” (MBPH) to help:

 1. Cultivating peace and happiness

 2. Transforming pain and suffering, and

 Our service approach is non-sectarian, therefore people of all faith could apply mindfulness to cultivate peace and happiness.